iLucoa/f20ga/Render/README.md

 An add-ons extension from blender called **Ucupaint** is used to paint and adding different layers of colour and texture to the model.

 Because of its body shape which is only a sphere, it is easier to use ucupaint to apply different layers of texture and colour to it.
 The body is set to look a little metallic, combining roughness to it which make Voltorb's body texture looks matte.
 Afterwards, I used texture paint to apply colours to the model.
 The upper part of the body the paint with red and lower body is light gray, with a black divider in the middle.
 The eyes is then paint as well according to how the reference image look like.
+Finally, the model is then denoised for rendering.

 ### Scene Setup